msleal/asciivmssdashboard/README.md

 ## FEATURES:
 The Version 1.4 brings many new features and commands for the ASCiiVMSSDashboard utility.
-Version 1.4 has an option to create a log file with many useful information that can be watched live directly in the ASCiiVMSSDashboard.
+This version has an option to create a log file with many useful information that can be watched live directly in the ASCiiVMSSDashboard.
 It's very simple to display the log on the screen, just issue the command: 'log'.
 Using the console config file, you can set the log level
 (e.g.: INFO, DEBUG, and etc).

 ![Image of ASCii VMSS Dashboard Log](https://raw.githubusercontent.com/msleal/msleal.github.com/master/asciidash-v1-4-log.png)

 One of the key features of this new version of the ASCiiVMSSDashboard is the ability to see in real time two instrumentation graphs.
-You can eanble this feature on the vmssconfig.json file, and set the title of the graph and the URL that the console will use to gather the metrics.
+You can eanble this feature on the asciivmssdashboard.json file, and set the title of the graph and the URL that the console will use to gather the metrics.
 The console will just do a HTTP GET on each URL and expect to receive an 'number' to plot on the graphs.

 ![Image of ASCii VMSS Dashboard Insights 1](https://raw.githubusercontent.com/msleal/msleal.github.com/master/asciidash-v1-4-insights1.png)